positive235/todolist-ts-react/README.md

 # Getting Started

-- You can try a Demo Website or,
+- You can try at https://positive235.github.io/todolist-ts-react/ or,
 - You can clone this repository and run it with these commands:
     1. `npm install`
     2. `npm start`